 "Not 'Hollywood Independent' - writer John Oak Dalton is the real Real Thing." --Cinema Minima."Very weird and unpopular b-movies and comics."--Blogalicious.
+"After watching the film I am left to wonder if he had some childhood trauma he is not telling us about."--IMDB user review.
 "Screenwriter John Oak Dalton wanted to be in Hollywood.
 Instead, he's in the rustic kitchen above the Germania General Store, stirring a pot of boiling hot dogs."

 --The Harrisburg Patriot-News.